The Shareholder Rights and Activism Review: USA

 The DGCL includes laws governing, among other things, the composition of the corporation's board of directors, annual and special meetings of shareholders, actions by written consent, voting thresholds for approving corporate actions, requests by shareholders for books and records, and appraisal rights.
 As described further in Subsection (iv), a corporation may use its organisational documents (certificate of incorporation and by-laws) to customise certain elements of its corporate governance to the extent not inconsistent with the DGCL.

 All directors and officers of Delaware corporations owe the company and its shareholders fundamental fiduciary duties of care, loyalty and good faith.
 Subject to certain exceptions, when reviewing a company's decision the Delaware courts apply the 'business judgement rule', which presumes directors satisfied these fiduciary duties, and will not second-guess the directors' decision if it has a rational business purpose.
 However, enhanced judicial review applies in certain circumstances, including when a board of directors takes defensive measures in response to a perceived threat to corporate control.
-Under the Unocal test, a board that has implemented a defensive measure has the burden of demonstrating that it had reasonable grounds to believe a threat to corporate policy and effectiveness existed, and that its defensive response was reasonable in relation to the threat posed.7 The Unocal test is particularly relevant to shareholder activism because it applies to defensive measures such as shareholder protection rights plans (poison pills).
+Under the Unocal test, a board that has implemented a defensive measure has the burden of demonstrating that it had reasonable grounds to believe a threat to corporate policy and effectiveness existed, and that its defensive response was reasonable in relation to the threat posed.8 The Unocal test is particularly relevant to shareholder activism because it applies to defensive measures such as shareholder protection rights plans (poison pills).
 Shareholder activists may, as part of their campaign strategy, file lawsuits against a corporation and its directors and officers alleging fiduciary duty violations.

 iii Additional sources of practice

 Shareholder activism and engagement are influenced by other sources of practice and various members of the investment community.
 Although their impact has waned somewhat in recent years, proxy advisory firms such as Institutional Shareholder Services (ISS) and, to a lesser extent, Glass Lewis have an impact on a company's corporate governance policies and may affect the outcome of a proxy contest with a shareholder activist.
 These advisory firms set forth policy guidelines as well as make recommendations with respect to proposals to be voted upon at a shareholders' meeting, such as director elections, fundamental transactions and other governance matters.
 As an adviser to many institutional shareholders, ISS is keen on shareholder engagement and is often inclined to take a 'what's the harm' approach and recommend in favour of at least one activist director candidate in a proxy contest for minority representation on the board of directors if the shareholder activist has demonstrated that some change is warranted at the company.
 ISS recommendations match the ultimate outcome of the vote in a majority of proxy contests.
 Although the gap between the voting practices of ISS and institutional shareholders has narrowed, large traditional institutional investors such as BlackRock, Fidelity, State Street and Vanguard have generally stopped relying on the analysis of proxy advisory firms and have instead developed internal proxy advisory functions to make decisions in proxy contests and put forth corporate governance initiatives.
-Given that the stock ownership of many US public companies is increasingly concentrated at a relatively small number of these large institutions, it is critical for both the company and the shareholder activist to garner the support of these investors.
+Given that the stock ownership of many US public companies is increasingly held by a relatively small number of these large institutions, it is critical for both the company and the shareholder activist to garner the support of these investors.
 Other members of the investment community, such as the Teachers Insurance and Annuity Association of America-College Retirement Equities Fund (TIAA-CREF), the California State Teachers' Retirement System (CalSTRS), and the Council of Institutional Investors, also set forth policy guidelines and express opinions on governance and activism.

 iv Company defences